idlewith/blog/docs/apple.md

 ```

-## Hide your computer name in ZSH/BASH
+## hide your computer name in ZSH/BASH

 vim .zshrc